2022 California Housing Legislation Highlights

 AB 1910 (Cristina Garcia) Grants and incentives for converting publicly owned golf courses to parks and housing.
 Inactive.
 Held in Committee

 AB 2357 (Ting) Website for affordable housing developers to search for surplus public land.
 Also simplifies process for declaring land surplus.
-Passed Assembly 54–19
+Passed Assembly 54–19.
+Held in Senate committee

 AB 2439 (Bloom) Housing on Department of Motor Vehicles land.
 Inactive.
 Held in Appropriations